 1/2 head cabbage, sliced thinly

 garnishes – radish, pickled jalapeno, guacamole, salsa – optional

-1. Slice the leg and thigh off the bone with a sharp knife.
-Then, slice the two half breasts off of each side.
-Remove the skin and shred all of the chicken meat.
+1. Slice leg and thigh off bone with a sharp knife.
+Slice two half breasts off of each side.
+Remove skin and shred all of chicken meat.
 I like to use the carcass to make chicken broth, but if not, discard.

 2. In a large saucepan, add 1 tablespoon of olive oil and place over medium heat.
-Add the onion and jalapeno and saute for 3 minutes.
-Stir in the paprika, onion powder, ginger, cumin, salt and pepper and continue to saute for 1 minute.
-I think the ginger adds a tangy flavor that heightens the other Mexican spices.
+Add onion and jalapeno and saute for 3 minutes.
+Stir in paprika, onion powder, ginger, cumin, salt and pepper and continue to saute for 1 minute.

-4. Toast the tortillas over an open flame on the stove top or under the broiler.
-Spoon some of the chicken into each tortilla and top with cabbage mixture.
-Repeat until all the tortillas are filled.
-Serve tacos with garnishes and enjoy!
+5. Toast tortillas over an open flame on stove top or under broiler.
+Spoon some of chicken filling into each tortilla and top with cabbage mixture.
+Repeat until all tortillas are filled.
+Serve tacos with garnishes.
+Enjoy!